wilsonliaows/docs/connectors/jira.md

 ## How to connect to JIRA on Workato

 ### JIRA connection
-The JIRA connector uses basic authentication.
+The JIRA connector uses basic authentication to authenticate with JIRA.
 ![Configured JIRA connection](/assets/images/jira-docs/configured_jira_connection.png)
 * **Connection name**